JoelQ/hystorical/README.md

 ### current_on

-Hystorical allows you to find which entries were current at a particular point in time.
+Hystorical allows you to find which objects were current at a particular point in time.

 ```ruby
 date = Date.new(2012, 01, 10)